 - The same touches from people I don’t know and love can be bad touches.

-Because teenagers with ASD might have trouble understanding social rules or people’s words or body language, they can end up responding inappropriately.
+Because teenagers with autism spectrum disorder (ASD) might have trouble understanding social rules or people’s words or body language, they can end up responding inappropriately.
 So they often need clear explanations of what is appropriate and what isn’t.

 For example, your child might call someone a lot when that person doesn’t want to be called, or keep asking someone on a date when the person has already said no a few times.
 This might be because the other person has made an excuse, rather than saying, ‘No I don’t want to’.
 You could explain that if someone makes an excuse or says no three times, you don’t ask again.
 You could turn this into a visual reminder sheet.

-Teaching your child about personal boundaries will help him avoid embarrassing situations and will help prevent him from getting into risky situations.
+Teaching your child with autism spectrum disorder (ASD) about personal boundaries will help him avoid embarrassing situations and also help prevent him from getting into risky situations.

 A circle of friends activity can help.
 Your child is in the centre with circles around her.
 Family are closest and strangers furthest away.
 For example:

-Talk with your child about who falls into each circle and discuss what sort of behaviour might be appropriate with each circle.
+Talk with your child about who falls into each circle and discuss the behaviour that might be appropriate with each circle.
 For example, which people would it be OK to kiss or hug?

 You could create an ‘Is it all right to … ?’ table.
 Use ticks and crosses to show what it’s OK to do with different categories of people.
 Your child could have this in his room to look at whenever he wants to remind himself.